Gucci-Man/Superhero-Encyclopedia/README.md

 6. The "Favorites" navbar link takes the user to view any favorited superheros.
 They may click on them thus redirecting to the superhero's info page.

+7. The "Superhero Encyclopedia" navbar link takes the user back to the homepage that displays all the superheros.

-7. The "Logout" navbar link logs out the user from the app.
+8. The "Logout" navbar link logs out the user from the app.

-8. If a user still has a registered account, they may log back in.
+9. If a user still has a registered account, they may log back in.

 ## Technology Stack